 Take a sneak peek into the daily lives of teachers across the world in the Teachers' diaries section.
-Our latest diarists are Ruth Powell, who is based in Dublin, and David Foster, who lives in London.
+Our latest diarist is Sue Woodward, who is based in rural France.

 The main aims behind publishing these diaries are: to bring some good writing to you; to open the door to classrooms so that you can share other teachers' experiences of teaching English and to provide a series of thoughts and ideas that will allow you to reflect on teaching practice.
 We hope you will also find them entertaining.
 At times the writers also describe the experience of living in a foreign country and some also use occasional strong language.

 Amanda is a US Peace Corps volunteer.
 She teaches English as a foreign language in Teteven, Bulgaria.

 Amthal Karim is an English literature graduate educated in London but now living in Sheffield.
 She teaches evening classes at Sheffield Hallam University.

 At the time of writing this diary, David was a recently CELTA-qualified teacher working in a small friendly language school in London, teaching a three-hour advanced class four times a week and a three-hour conversation class on Friday.